 React Native can be hard.
 But a lot of the heavy lifting can be done by its open source companion toolchain Expo.

-Recently, I helped Valencian startup uncovercity build a mobile app to accompany their surprise dinner experience.
+Recently, I helped Spanish startup uncovercity build a mobile app to accompany their surprise dinner experience.

 Tasks in this project included: